re-mote-sensing/re-mote/RyanTyrrell19/Notes/Turtle_Trackers_Breakdown.md

 The following explains how this may be implemented:

 * The Arduino sleeps using the LowPower Library and uses the (inaccurate) Watchdog Timer
-* Every so often (every 30min?), the Arduino wakes up, checks the RTC (and converts it to the correct time zone),
-	* Keep in mind the GPS must be turned on briefly to read the RTC
+* The RTC time is updated by briefly powering on and reading from the GPS
+* Before sleeping, compute time Arduino will sleep for, subtract 15% from it
-	* It's been said that the Watchdog timer is +-10% off.
-A time could be computed and 10% of that time b
+	* The Watchdog timer is said to be 10% off.
+Subtract 15% to ensure the target wake up time is not overshot
+* If the RTC time is +-5min of target time, start short interval sleep sequence

 # GPS Fix Time